A Snow White Christmas: Production

 It was the first film produced by Lou Scheimer that featured his daughter Erika in the lead role.
 Filmation wanted to start making sequel to classic stories, and they chose "Snow White" since no one had made a film exploring what happened after the ending, and the format since it was easy to sell a Christmas special at the time.

 While this is a sequel to the original fairy tale and not the 1937 Disney film, there are some similarities.
 One is the portrayal of the Magic Mirror's character, her also portrayed as a drama mask in darkness.
 In both films, the seven friends include a grim and taciturn individual who, despite seemingly not liking Snow White, ultimately leads the charge against the Queen who has disguised herself as an old woman and whom they chase up a cliff.
 As in the Disney film, a pair of vultures watch the Queen intently.
+This is not replicated in the other sequel due to legal issues Filmation suffered from Pinocchio and the Emperor of the Night as the seven Dwarfs are replaced by their female counterparts, the Dwarfelles, and the Queen is killed off and replaced by her evil brother, Lord Maliss, as the main villain.

+Reception

+Terry Rowan's Having a Wonderful Christmas Time Film Guide gave it three stars out of five.